MillieHE/tools_python/README.md

 # tools_python
-some tools made by python
+A tool made by python

+This is a sample tools, called CARD SYSTEM.
+Chinese notes of mine are in two files: practice_cards_tool practice_cards_main
+Other two are from teachers.